React Integration

 Using useSub() for Data Subscriptions

-When you want to subscribe to data from the server in a React component, use the useSub() hook:
+When you want to subscribe to data from the server in a React component, use the useSub() hook with an object-tree signal:

 How useSub() Works with Suspense